alexandermora1/iot-greenhouse-controller/README.md

 Project for ACIT4015 Internet of Things at OsloMet.

-This repository contains a prototype system designed to help hobby gardeners monitor and maintain optimal conditions in a perspnal greenhouse.
+This repository contains a prototype system designed to help hobby gardeners monitor and maintain optimal conditions in a personal greenhouse.
 It integrates sensor data collection on an ESP32 microcontroller with a cross platform mobile application built using React Native.
 The mobile app displays real-time and historical environmental data, enabling users to keep track of temperature, humidity, and light levels in their greenhouse.

 The project runs from March 3 to April 25, 2025.
 <br/>